Stories have the power to inspire, educate, and build a devoted audience. And if anyone’s figured out storytelling, it’s the entertainment industry.

 Grant Willsea is a creative professional with more than nine years of experience in the entertainment industry.
 He has diverse expertise developed through working on everything from feature films with A-list talent to YouTube videos with children's toys.
 At Fullscreen, a social content company that works with both talent and brands, he drives the creative process from development through launch.
 Additionally, Grant is corporate board vice president for HOBY California, a nonprofit organization dedicated to inspiring youth to a life dedicated to leadership, service, and innovation.

 Working from home?
 Registrants will receive the entire conference on demand upon purchase.
 With your unique password, your team can access the conference landing page anywhere and on any device.

 For less than the cost of one registration to most industry conferences, your entire team will walk away with strategies and tips to inspire and improve your college or university marketing campaigns.

 Ask the tough questions — we trust that you won't hold back!

 Viewers can submit questions through the conference page.
-We will host live Q&A with presenters on Zoom during the first week of June.
-(Date TBD soon.)
+On June 4, we will host live Q&A with presenters on Zoom.
 Presenters will answer submitted questions and viewers can ask additional questions.
 The Q&A session will be available on demand for anyone unable to attend live.

 Access to each presenter's on-demand recording and downloadable slide deck will be available to your team for a minimum of one year.
 We encourage you to offer the training to new colleagues.
 Your team can access on-demand content from an unlimited number of devices and rewatch sessions as often as needed.